1931 Auckland Rugby League season: Primary schools standings

 There were a large number of results not reported and therefore the standings are significantly incomplete.
 It is unknown who won the championship.
-Richmond initially entered a B team as well but they had two fixtures organised but no scores reported before withdrawing.
+Richmond initially entered a B team as well but they had two fixtures organised but defaulted both games and withdrew.
+In the first round Newton beat Newmarket 5-3 but Newmarket appealed successfully to overturn the result as Newton had fielded a schoolboy from (Auckland) Grammar School.

 On October 10 a schoolboy "City Representatives" side played a "Suburbs Representative" side with the City team winning 20 points to 9.
 Despite their respective team names the players were made up of players from all over Auckland and no specific geographic area.
 City included Johnston, Bennett, Filmer, Moore (Newmarket), Legge, Robertson, Bell (City), Zaninovitch (Newton), Sime, Moyle (Devonport), Duncan (Papatoetoe), Arthur McInnarney, Haynes (Ellerslie), Hall (Avondale), and Bauern (Richmond).
 The Suburbs team included Franklin, Stanaway (Newmarket), Stenberg, D. Gildard (Avondale), Beer (Ellerslie), Turner, Williams, Korsache (Richmond), Sullivan, McArthur, York (Devonport), Paltridge, Skinner (Northcote), Burgess (Newton), and Mullins (Papatoetoe).